lucyschrader/Blastochor/README.md

 Make a fresh query to the special /related endpoint for the current record, returning records that are connected in some way.
 Can only be used on a complete record as it requires the `href` value.
 Set a size to limit the number of results (default is 100), and specify types of records to filter down.
 - parameters: size (int) and types (Capitalise, separate with `,` - note the lack of a space character)
 - example: `50` and `Object,Specimen`

+`use_config`

+Pull a specified term out of the config file.
+Can also use `hardcoded` but lets you avoid doubling up if you change the parameter.
+- parameters: a string
+- example: `base_url`

+`use_group_labels`

+If grouping rows for each record, lets you set a label for the parent row, each child row, and standalone rows.
+- parameters: three strings, can be null
+- example: `sequence`, `image`, `image`